 Protesters at a “unity rally” on the Towson campus send a message to Matthew and company: “White Student Union Get The Fuck Out.”
 Photo by Iram Nayati.

-Sipping coffee from a mug emblazoned with the Confederate flag, Matthew explained that he’s part of a movement of academic “race realists” who have traded burning crosses for PhDs and tweed jackets.
+Sipping coffee from a mug emblazoned with the Confederate flag, Matthew told me about the “race realist” movement of which he's a part—a group of activists and academics who some believe have traded burning crosses for PhDs and tweed jackets.
 They float a variety of ideologies, but the most popular are identitarianism (a term mostly used in Europe) and racial realism, interchangeable names for people who believe that whiteness is worth celebrating as much as blackness or any other identity.
 “We stand for positive love of our people,” Matthew told me, “but also respect for everyone else… That’s the key difference [between them and groups like the Klan].
 Love will get us a lot further than yelling racial epithets into a bullhorn.”
 According to Matthew, identitarianism and racial realism reject white power but embrace white pride on the basis that if pride is a good thing for one group, it’s good for any group.
 “You’re never going to get anywhere in America by waving a swastika banner,” he said.

 Matthew formed his first White Student Union when he was still in high school, in the rural town of Poolesville, Maryland, after the school tried to integrate.
 “There were, like, three black kids before that,” he said.
-But the group didn’t become a reality until years later when in August 2012, Matthew organised sympathisers at Towson and enlisted a conservative professor to serve as its adviser.
+But the group didn’t become a reality until years later when in August 2012, Matthew organized sympathizers at Towson (initially under the name of "Youth for Western Civilization") and enlisted a conservative professor to serve as its advisor.
 They went mostly unnoticed until one of their members, Scott Terry (who isn’t a Towson student), was spotted on national TV at the Conservative Political Action Conference this March.
 Scott told K. Carl Smith, the black founder of the Frederick Douglass Republicans, that Frederick Douglass should’ve thanked his master for “feeding and housing him.”
 Jon Stewart played the clip on The Daily Show and lambasted Scott.
-Their adviser dropped his support, and the group was denied official recognition by the university, but the group grew as a result: according to Matthew, it now allegedly has 50 members.
+Their advisor dropped his support, and the group was denied official recognition by the university, but the group grew as a result: according to Matthew, it now allegedly has 57 members.
 He’s also helped form similar groups on other campuses, most recently at Indiana University, in Bloomington.
 (Though antiracist activists have since shut down that chapter.)

 Matthew had flown down from Baltimore to attend.
 He stood up and asked a question.
 “The federal government will continue its genocide of our people,” he said.
 “Where should we go?
 What’s the best way to create a homeland?”